 Operating and Maintenance Passthroughs

-Operating & Maintenance passthroughs are for increases in the landlord's cost of operating the property and for the landlord to be able to pass on one of these O & M passthroughs, the increased landlord expenses must exceed the annual rent increases.
+Operating and maintenance passthroughs are for increases in the landlord's cost of operating the property.
+For the landlord to be able to pass on one of these Operating and Maintenance Passthroughs, the increased landlord expenses must exceed the annual rent increases.
 In other words, if the landlord's expenses increased 2% and the annual increase that year is 2.2%, then the landlord would not be eligible for this passthrough.
-In determining whether or not a landlord can get an O & M increase, their expenses are aggregated, or looked at in total.
+In determining whether or not a landlord can get an Operating and Maintenance Passthrough, the expenses are aggregated, or looked at in total.
 In other words, an increase in one area (e.g. taxes) may be offset by a decrease in another area (e.g. repairs).
-If when all is calculated the landlord can get the O & M increase, the passthrough is only the amount over the annual increase.
-So if the annual increase is 2.2% and the landlord's expenses go up 3.2%, the landlord could get a 1% O & M increase.
-O & M rent increases cannot exceed 7% and do become a part of the tenant's "base rent."
-O & M increases typically only occur when the landlord has a big increases in one expense area, most commonly a new and higher mortgage.
+If when all is calculated the landlord can get the Operating and Maintenance Passthrough, the passthrough is only the amount over the annual increase.
+So if the annual increase is 2.2% and the landlord's expenses go up 3.2%, the landlord could get a 1% Operating and Maintenance Passthrough.
+Operating and Maintenance Passthrough rent increases cannot exceed 7% and do become a part of the tenant's "base rent."
+Operating and Maintenance Passthrough increases typically only occur when the landlord has a big increase in one expense area, most commonly a new and higher mortgage.

 PG & E Passthroughs